open-contracting-extensions/ocds_organizationClassification_extension/README.md

 ### 2023-08-01

-* Add 'eu-main-activity' and 'eu-buyer-contracting-type' to `+itemClassificationScheme.csv`.
+* Add 'eu-buyer-contracting-type' and 'eu-main-activity' to the `+itemClassificationScheme.csv` codelist.

 ### 2020-04-24